andrewGhazi/havel/README.md

   versatile lookups of packages on Bioc, GitHub, etc.
 - `havel` itself is fairly light and fast, depending only on pak, some fastverse packages, and base R graphics…
-  - …but it includes ggplot2 in the Suggests if you prefer that.
+  - …but it includes a ggplot version in the Suggests if you prefer that.
 Set `gg = TRUE`.
 - The default plotting parameters are carefully hand-crafted to look nice 😊

 ## Misc

+> Why’d you make this?

+- I wanted to learn about graph algorithms and R’s low-level graphics packages.
+- I was annoyed by packages with hundreds of dependencies.

 > What’s with the name?